 Alternatively, a ‘logic family’ is also the connectivity of electrical components to implement logic in VLSI (very-large-scale integrated) circuitry, such as processors and memory systems.

-Application of external voltages powers up these logic systems.
-The most common logic levels of these external voltages are a logic high/logic 1, generally indicating a presence of voltage, and a logic low/logic 0, generally indicating an absence of voltage.
+Applying external voltages powers up these logic systems.
+The most common logic levels of these external voltages are a logic high/logic 1, generally indicating a presence of voltage.
+And a logic low/logic 0, generally indicating an absence of voltage.

 These logic families have many factors characterizing them.
 These factors decide which logic family is better over the other.